HannaStselmashok/bellabeat-project/README.md

 ![image](https://user-images.githubusercontent.com/99286647/207161399-63cf891c-4254-4d80-9092-bf51f3565baa.png)

-_Conclusion: users are more active during lunch time (between 12 pm and 2 pm) and in the evening (between 5 pm and 7 pm_
+_Conclusion: users are more active during lunchtime (between 12 pm and 2 pm) and in the evening (between 5 pm and 7 pm_

 5. Act phase.
 Recommendations